usnistgov/trojai-example/README.md

 ## The TrojAIMitigationLLM Class

-All mitigations are expected to be subclasses of the TrojAIMitigationLLM class, which returns a mitigated Huggingface model.
+All mitigations are expected to be subclasses of the TrojAIMitigationLLM class, which returns a mitigated Huggingface (Torch) model.
 The expected interface is explained below.
 You can develop with the TrojAIMitigationLLM class by pip installing the `trojai-llm-mitigation-framework` folder, which contains the base class (`trojai-llm-mitigation-framework/trojai_llm_mitigation_round/mitigations/llm_mitigation.py`)

 ```python
 from transformers import AutoModel, AutoTokenizer, DataCollatorForLanguageModeling